nuwave/lighthouse/docs/master/api-reference/directives.md

 ### Simple Pagination

-The default `PAGINATOR` uses the query builder method `paginate` which will fire an additional query every time to count the total number of items.
-This is usually very helpful to generate pagination elements in the frontend.
+In contrast to other pagination types, `SIMPLE` pagination only fires a single database query on every request.
+This improves performance, but means that the response does not hold information about the total number of items.

 If you wish to use the `simplePaginate` method, set the `type` to `SIMPLE`.